 - Being treated fairly and equally without discrimination

 - A judicial eviction process

-- Abiding by the terms of the lease agreement
+- Abiding by the terms of the lease or rental agreement

-- Notifying the landlord when looking to vacate their rented premises
+- Notifying the landlord when looking to vacate their rental property

-- Notifying the landlord when looking to be away for an extended period of time
+- Notifying the landlord when looking to be away from the residence for an extended period of time

 - Letting the tenant know of any maintenance issues that arise